MissouriState-CSC515-Spring2020/nathanpasley-project/readme.md

 # Repository for class project
 ## Overview
 This repo contains a single page application for a photo gallery.
 This will be a collection of a user's photos and have pages for categories, collections or tags as well as a page for details on an individual photo.
 This Project is using the JavaScript Framework **React** to create a single page application.
+This application will be a **Progressive Web Application** (PWA).

 ## Getting Started
 Clone this repository and install its dependencies: